Open-pit mining: Hydrology in mining

-Open pit mines operating in an area with heavy groundwater features may eventually face hydrology-related problems.
+Open-pit mines operating in an area with heavy groundwater features may eventually face hydrology-related problems.
 This includes heaving and bursting of the mine floor due to excessive uplift pressure.
 A groundwater control system must be installed to fix problems caused by hydrology.
-The formation of an appropriate open pit slope design, changes throughout the life of a mine.
-It is based mainly on an ever increasing understanding of the rock mass conditions.
-Which includes groundwater and associated pressures that may be acting within the slopes.
-The reduction of groundwater related to pore pressures is a crucial aspect of determining whether or not a geotechnical engineering design for open pit slopes is attainable.
+The formation of an appropriate open-pit slope design, changes throughout the life of a mine.
+It is based mainly on an ever-increasing understanding of the rock mass conditions, including groundwater and associated pressures that may be acting within the slopes.
+The reduction of groundwater related to pore pressures is a crucial aspect of determining whether or not a geotechnical engineering design for open-pit slopes is attainable.
 Groundwater control systems, which include dewatering and depressurization wells, may also have a large impact on local groundwater.
 Because of this, an optimization-based version of the control system is required to ensure that local and regional hydro-geological impacts are within acceptable ranges.